-- Send the press release or a follow-up press release or story, and one or two photos to media who attended. - Post an item (with photos) on your blog/social media platform.
-Email reporters with a link to your follow-up press release or story. - Post downloadable images from the event on your website's media page, offer a media contact for more assistance.
+- Send the press release or a follow-up press release or story, and one or two photos to media who attended. - Post an item (with photos) on your website and/or social media platforms.
+Email reporters with a link to your followup press release or story. - Post downloadable images from the event on your website's media page and offer a media contact for more assistance.